- Live Rates

-Summary: Are you thinking of buying a home in Portland, Oregon in 2020?
+Are you thinking of buying a home in Portland, Oregon in 2021?
 Do you have questions about the real estate market, mortgage loans, or other aspects of the home buying process?

 You’ve come to the right place.
 Below, you’ll find an update on current market conditions, home prices, loan limits, and other topics of interest to Portland home buyers.

-The Portland, Oregon housing market is still somewhat competitive right now, as we continue into 2020.
-But Portland’s real estate market continues to be hot right now, and is expected to be in the coming months.
+The Portland, Oregon housing market is still competitive right now, as we head into 2021.
+And Portland’s real estate market continues to be hot right now, and is expected to be in the coming months.

 There is a high level of demand for housing in the area, but limited supply.
-This has led to significant home-price gains over the last few years, though prices have since stagnated (See question #2 below for more about price trends.)
+This has led to significant home-price gains over the past couple of years (See question #2 below for more about price trends.)

 Portland’s robust tech industry attracts young and upwardly mobile residents from elsewhere in the state, and from across the country.
 This, among other things, has increased demand for housing.

-The local real estate market has been a bit cool over recent months, but prices in the city are still much higher than the national average.
-As of February 2020, the average price for a home in Portland is $454,600, compared to the national average of $244,000.
+The local real estate market has been healthy over recent months, and prices in the city are still much higher than the national average as a result.
+As of January 2021, the average price for a home in Portland is $497,589, compared to the national average of $263,351.
 And with only 2-months’ worth of inventory, the supply is still not keeping up with demand.

 Bottom line: If you’re planning to buy a home in Portland in 2021, start preparing now.
 Speak to a mortgage lender (like us!) about your financing needs.
 Get pre-approved for a home loan.
 Start researching the market and the neighborhoods where you might want to live.
 Get a feel for home prices in your desired area.
 This preparation will pay off later on, when it comes time to make an offer and negotiate with the seller.